AlekseySergeev278/CurrencyRateGif/README.md

+This application checks currency rate for two days and shows a gif images.
+It depends from the difference of the rate.

-This application uses a port 8080.
+The app uses a port 8080.

 You can run the app and look at that in your browser at localhost:8080 Then you should write the name of the currency you want to see the difference.